PragmaTech-GmbH/workshop-datev-coding-festival-2025/slides/lab-1.md

 ## Getting to Know Each Other

-- What's your name?
-- Where are you from?
-- What's your role?
+- What's your name and your role?
-- How is automated testing handled in your team/company?
-- Do you have any specific testing challenges?
+- What's one word that describes how you're feeling about automated testing?
 - What's your expectation for this workshop?

 ---